Volunteers sew masks for health workers facing shortages

 ———

 Durbin reported from Detroit and D'Innocenzio from New York.
-Associated Press writers Jeff McMillan and Michael Stobbe in New York; Martha Bellisle in Seattle; Fares Akram in Gaza City, Gaza Strip; Barry Hatton in Lisbon; and Virginia Mayo in Atwerp, Belgium, contributed to this report.
+Associated Press writers Jeff McMillan and Michael Stobbe in New York; Martha Bellisle in Seattle; Fares Akram in Gaza City, Gaza Strip; Barry Hatton in Lisbon; Virginia Mayo in Antwerp, Belgium; and Llazar Semini in Tirana, Albania, contributed to this report.